On hearing the retreat of the sentinel quadcopters, Marr and Luna got underway again.

 As Marr and Luna approach the door, they could hear a warm, but broken voice from within.

-The lady was of dark complexion.
+The lady was of dark brown complexion.
 She had haunting black eyes, balanced with a pleasant expression.
 Her wild grey hair was drawn back exposing two disfigured ears and scars that ran down the side of her neck.
 She wore her hair this way as if to ensure everyone saw the scars.
-Almost as a mark of pride.
+As a mark of pride.

 The Teacher caught them looking through the small window.
 Without breaking her monologue, she beckoned them to enter.
 She pointed them to some seats just inside the door.